rjsears/chia_plot_manager/README.md

   <li>Determines if the plot is complete based on the size and name of the plot (currently k32 only)</li>
   <li>Checks to see if we are already sending a plot to a Harvester/NAS, if so, stops</li>
   <li>When it is clear to send, picks which plot to send and netcats it to the Harvester/NAS</li>
-  <li>If you have configured multi-Harvester mode, pics the best Harvester based on available plot space</li>
+  <li>If you have configured multi-Harvester mode, picks the best Harvester based on available plot space and other parameters you set</li>
   <li>If you have configured for pooling, appends "portable." to the name of the plot before sending it.</li>
   <li>If you have configured replace_non_pool_plots on your harvester, it will ask your harvester to delete a plot to make space.</li>
   <li>Utilizing an ssh subprocess, starts a receiving netcat on the selected Harvester/NAS</li>
   <li>After the transfer is complete, checks the exact file size of the plot on both systems as a basic verification</li>
   <li>Once files sizes are verified, deletes the sent plot</li>
-  <li>Kills any lingering netcat connections on the selected Harvester/NAS</li>
   <li>Supports any number of harvesters and prioritizes sending plots to the harvester with the most space available (Empty plot space + old plots to replace = total space available.</li>
   <li>If replacing old plots with new pool plots, above utilizes number of plot spaces available based on free space + number of old plots.</li>
 </ul>